 Staying for less than 90 days?

-Should you intend to stay in Germany for fewer than 90 days – for instance for an on-site seminar, summer school or short internship – only citizens of countries with a visa requirement need to obtain a Schengen Visa.
+Should you intend to stay in Germany for less than 90 days – for instance for an on-site seminar, a summer school, a short internship or participation in a conference – only citizens of countries with a visa requirement need to obtain a Schengen Visa.

 Where, when and how do I apply for a visa?